RohitSoni906068/CGenesis/07_Pattern Printing Practice Problems/README.md

 # 🎨 Pattern Printing Practice in C

-Welcome to the **Pattern Printing Practice Problems** folder!
+Welcome to the **Pattern Printing Practice Problems** module of _The Ultimate C Programming Language_ course!
 Here you'll find a diverse collection of C programs focused on mastering pattern printing—a key skill for logic building, interviews, and coding competitions.

 ---